Political positions of Norm Coleman

 The political positions of Norm Coleman have changed dramatically over his career.
 Originally a Democrat and an anti-war activist as a university student during the Vietnam War, Coleman has since switched parties and is now generally considered a moderate Republican.

 On social issues, Coleman is largely conservative, opposing abortion, same-sex marriage, and the use of embryonic stem cells.
 On foreign policy and security, Coleman supported the U.S.-led 2003 invasion of Iraq and continues to support the Iraq War and the War on Terror.
 He also generally favors stronger domestic security over civil liberty concerns.
 Fiscally, Coleman has supported greater federal spending than more conservative Republicans.

 Coleman has voted inline with the Republican Party approximately 85% of the time.

 In March 2016, Coleman called the 2016 Republican nominee Donald Trump "a fraud".

 Fiscal policy

 Domestic economy

-In February 2008, Coleman voted in favor of the Economic Stimulus Act of 2008.
+In February 2008, Coleman voted for the Economic Stimulus Act of 2008.